 For an Ofsted Requires Improvement nursery, you provide an acceptable quality of education and care for children, however, it still needs work.
 Areas needing improvement will be identified by your inspector.

 This is where you’re most likely sitting.
 For an Ofsted Good rated nursery, you usually receive a brief, 1-day inspection as they provide for all children’s needs and prepare them well to continue their education journey.

 And finally, “Outstanding.”
 To receive this rating, your nursery needs to be exceeding expectations on every level and ‘stand out’ from the average.
 From practitioners to administrators to children.
 At an Ofsted Outstanding nursery, your staff are brilliant role models who put caring for the children first.
 And the children are well-behaved and happy.

 Outstanding settings receive fewer inspections. (unless concerns are raised).

-To achieve an Outstanding, the Ofsted handbook needs to be studied and it’s principles put into practice at your setting.
+To achieve an Outstanding, The Early Years Inspection Handbook needs to be studied and it’s principles put into practice at your setting.
 This is the guide your inspector will follow to a tee, so everything you need is there – it’s the execution that can get a bit tricky.